 This statue is of a Martin Luther-type character who fought against the concept of selling indulgences.

-We stopped in the church that's in the background of those last few pictures.
+We stopped in the church that's in the background.

 We were planning on doing a walking tour at 2:00, so we had a little time to explore by ourselves first.
 We set out to find the Jewish cemetery, which was supposed to be cool, and found this pretty view along the way.